CWEMap/CWEMap/README.md

 We evaluate **CWEMap** on two public vulnerability benchmarks: **TREEVUL** [1] and **PRIMEVUL** [2].

-**TREEVUL** contains real-world security patches annotated with hierarchical CWE paths, making it suitable for evaluating fine-grained commit-level vulnerability type classification under the CWE tree structure.
+**TREEVUL** contains real-world security patches annotated with hierarchical CWE paths, making it suitable for evaluating fine-grained commit-level vulnerability type classification.

 **PRIMEVUL** is a large-scale vulnerability benchmark collected from multiple open-source ecosystems.
 It includes both vulnerable and benign code instances; in CWEMap, CWE-path evaluation is conducted on vulnerability-labeled instances with valid CWE annotations.